siriwatknp/mui-treasury/CONTRIBUTING.md

-# Welcome to Joy Treasury contributing guide
+# Welcome to MUI Treasury contributing guide

-Thank you for your time in contributing to Joy Treasury!
+Thank you for your time in contributing to MUI Treasury!
 Let's build a block ✨.

 ## Types of contributions